halayli/lthread_cpp/docs/socket.rst

     Moves a socket from one instance to another.

-.. note:: Socket objects are not copyable
+.. note:: Socket objects are movable but not copyable.

 .. code-block:: cpp